-Professor Young-Suk Kim and PhD candidate Hansol Lee are traveling to Mexico City to present with colleagues at the 62nd annual conference of the Comparative and International Education Society (CIES) March 25-29, 2018.
-The 2018 conference theme is “Re—Mapping Global Education – South-North Dialogue”.
+Professor Young-Suk Kim and PhD candidate Hansol Lee journeyed to Mexico City to present with colleagues at the 62nd annual conference of the Comparative and International Education Society (CIES) March 25-29, 2018.
+The 2018 conference theme is “Re-Mapping Global Education – South-North Dialogue”.

 Developing-World Parental Involvement: The Quantified Impact of Maternal and Paternal Engagement in Literacy Boost

 Impact of Literacy Interventions in Developing Countries: A Meta-Analysis

 Young-Suk Kim, Hansol Lee, Stephanie Simmons Zuilkowski (FSU)